hydroshare/hs_pages/README.md

 ## How to run
   Clone this repository.

-  Using a the console cd into `hs_pages` folder (or whatever name you chose when cloning it).
+  Using the console, cd into `hs_pages` folder (or whatever name you chose when cloning it).

   Run `./pmctl deploy_dev`.